3tilley/rudvent-of-code/rudvent-lib/README.md

 [ ] - Benches
 [ ] - Fetch example 2 properly.
 This might need a timeout and a check to make sure the db is updated [ ] - Warn if example file needs filling in manually
+[ ] - Desc to support part 1 and part 2